vtos/moodle-mod_adaptivequiz/README.md

 In Moodle, to tweak how the `moodleform`'s fields are populated you're making use of `moodleform::data_preprocessing()` method.
 The adaptive quiz plugin overrides this method in its `mod_form` and wires up implementations of `catmodel_mod_form_data_preprocessor::data_preprocessing_callback()` in it.
 Please, note how the form's values are passed to this method and that it expects them to be returned modified.
-As opposed to the calling method passing it be reference.
+As opposed to the calling method passing it by reference.
 Again, PHPDocs both in interfaces definition and the sub-plugin's implementations is a good source of information.

 You may have noticed that there are several interfaces covering extension of `mod_form` containing just one method.
 We just follow